mAWSb/Email-Automation-Exchange/README.md

 - Mailbox enabled service account.
 - CSV file which contains the emails you want to send to.
 - Text file which will contain the contents of the email message, formatted in HTML.
 - 3rd party WindowsCredential PS Module to be installed on the system the script is ran.
-Run this command to install it

 #Deploying
 - Build CSV file and HTML content file (Templates located in repository)